Privacy policy

 - Browsing history

-- Location, contacts, or anything from other apps
+- Contacts, or anything from other apps

 - Analytics, telemetry, or usage tracking on the device or in the extension